simgrid/simgrid/docs/source/Tutorial_Algorithms.rst

   What is the largest number of tasks requiring 50e6 flops and 1e5 bytes that you manage to distribute and process in one hour on ``g5k.xml`` ?
-- Optimize not only for the amount of tasks handled, but also for the total energy dissipated.
+- Optimize not only for the number of tasks handled but also for the total energy dissipated.
 - And so on.
-If you come up with a really nice extension, please share it with us so that we can extend this tutorial.
+If you come up with a nice extension, please share it with us so that we can extend this tutorial.

 After this Tutorial
 -------------------

 This tutorial is now terminated.
-You could keep reading the [online documentation][fn:4] or [tutorials][fn:7], or you could head up to the example section to read some code.
+You could keep reading the online documentation and tutorials, or you could head up to the :ref:`example section <s4u_examples>` to read some code.

 .. todo::